This is the multi-page printable view of this section. Click here to print.

 2 - How-to guides

-You can create a Load Balancer service by entering essential information and selecting detailed options through the Samsung Cloud Platform Console.
+Users can create a service by entering the required Load Balancer information and selecting detailed options through the Samsung Cloud Platform Console.

-You can create and use a Load Balancer service through the Samsung Cloud Platform Console.
+You can create and use a Load Balancer service from the Samsung Cloud Platform Console.

 - Click the All Services > Networking > Load Balancer menu.
-You will be navigated to the Load Balancer’s Service Home page.
+You will be taken to the Load Balancer’s Service Home page.

 - On the Service Home page, click the Create Load Balancer button.
-You will be navigated to the Create Load Balancer page.
+You will be taken to the Create Load Balancer page.

-- On the Create Load Balancer page, enter the information required for service creation and select detailed options.
+- On the Load Balancer Creation page, enter the information required to create the service and select detailed options.

-- In the Service Information area, enter or select the required information.
+- In the Service Information Input area, enter or select the required information.

 |---|---|---|